-In the event that Enron fails to repay or collateralize its obligation under this commitment or is unable to refinance or obtain a waiver of its obligation, a series of events would begin which could impact Enron’s compliance with the terms of its Revolving Credit Agreements and certain other obligations, including bank debt facilities.

-Either as a result of the restructuring plan discussed in Note 2 or to raise cash to repay Enron’s obligation discussed above, Enron may sell the Limited Partnership assets for amounts below their carrying values.
+Either as a result of the restructuring plan discussed above or to raise cash to repay Enron’s obligation discussed above, Enron may sell the Limited Partnership assets for amounts below their carrying values.
 The net proceeds from the sale of such assets can be used to repay Enron’s obligation.
 Accordingly, Enron may be required to record asset writedowns, possibly as early as the fourth quarter of 2001.

 It is not possible to predict whether Enron will be able to favorably complete the actions described above.
-An adverse outcome with respect to any of these matters could have a material adverse impact on Enron’s ability to continue as a going concern.
+In the event that Enron fails to pay any debt obligations when due, including when such obligations may be accelerated, or is unable to refinance or obtain a waiver of its obligation, a series of events would begin which could impact Enron’s compliance with the terms of its Revolving Credit Agreements and certain other obligations, including bank debt facilities.

 Capitalization